Ali Daei: Return to Asia

-He spent two years at Saba battery, scoring 23 goals, winning the Hazfi Cup and participating in the Asian Champions League.
+He spent two years at Saba Battery, scoring 23 goals, winning the Hazfi Cup and participating in the Asian Champions League.
 After World Cup 2006 and the arrival of Saba Battery's new manager, Farhad Kazemi, it was announced that he was no longer needed on the team and his contract would not be renewed.
-Despite rumours of retirement, he signed for another industry-linked club from Tehran, Saipa, on 1 August 2006.
+Despite rumors of retirement, he signed for another industry-linked club from Tehran, Saipa, on 1 August 2006.

 On 6 March 2007, Ali Daei was fined $2000 and suspended for four games by the Iranian Football Federation after the incidents in a league game where he delivered a head-butt to the face of Sheys Rezaei.

 On 28 May 2007, after Saipa won the 2006–07 Persian Gulf Cup in a match vs Mes Kerman, Daei announced his retirement from playing club football and that he would concentrate on his coaching career.